Acclaimed Shakespearean actor Antony Sher dies at 72

 Sher also performed with Liverpool’s innovative Everyman Theatre and at many of London’s main theaters, getting his first West End starring role as a drag artist in Harvey Fierstein’s “Torch Song Trilogy” in 1985.
 He won a second Olivier, and got a Tony nomination, for playing artist Stanley Spencer in Pam Gems’ “Stanley” at the National Theatre and on Broadway.

+After winning acclaim as a pillar of British theater, Sher began to explore both his Jewish and his South African heritage.

-Sher adapted Primo Levi’s powerful Auschwitz memoir “If This is a Man” into a one-man stage show, “Primo,” that ran on Broadway in 2005.
+He adapted Primo Levi’s powerful Auschwitz memoir “If This is a Man” into a one-man stage show, “Primo,” that ran on Broadway in 2005.

-His last role for the RSC was in South African writer John Kani’s “Kunene and The King,” in which Sher played a veteran actor diagnosed with cancer.
+His last role for the RSC came in 2019 in South African writer John Kani’s “Kunene and The King.”
+Sher played a veteran actor diagnosed with cancer, looked after by a Black South African carer.

+Kani, who starred opposite Sher, said the two men had been “comrades in the struggle for a better South Africa.”

 Sher’s film roles included Dr. Moth in “Shakespeare in Love,” Benjamin Disraeli in “Mrs Brown” and Adolf Hitler in “Churchill: The Hollywood Years.”

-Sher also wrote several novels and theatrical memoirs, along with an autobiography, “Beside Myself.”
-He was knighted by Queen Elizabeth II in 2000.
+Sher also wrote several novels and theatrical memoirs, along with an autobiography, “Beside Myself,” and exhibited his paintings and drawings in galleries.
+He was knighted by Queen Elizabeth II in 2000, becoming Sir Antony Sher.

+“I think he always felt like an outsider and his outsider’s vision was his strength,” said Harriet Walter, who starred opposite Sher in “Macbeth” and “Death of a Salesman.”

+“He had abundant creative energy and protean powers and an almost clinical curiosity about what makes people tick,” she said.

 Shakespeare scholar James Shapiro said Sher’s performances “profoundly deepened my understanding of Shakespeare.”